prinz-nussknacker/prinz/docs/architecture-overview.md

 ## Scoring

 In a deployed Nussknacker process events move through the flow sequentially triggering computations at each step.
-When computation reaches Prinz enricher, it triggers scoring for supplied inputs.
+When computation reaches a Prinz enricher, it triggers scoring for supplied inputs.
 (At this point system does not support batching).
 Scoring starts by calling `run` on a `PrinzEnricher`.
 During the scoring phase Prinz: